stevyi/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Step 1: To merge the train and test datasets to create one new dataset, e.g.,

-train/X_train.txt with test/X_test.txt ==> the result is a 10299 x 561 data frame, as in the original description ("Number of Instances: 10299" and "Number of Attributes: 561")
+train/X_train.txt with test/X_test.txt ==> X_data: the result is a 10299 x 561 data frame

-train/subject_train.txt with test/subject_test.txt ==> the result is a 10299 x 1 data frame with subject IDs,
+train/subject_train.txt with test/subject_test.txt ==> subject_data: the result is a 10299 x 1 data frame with subject IDs,

-train/y_train.txt with test/y_test.txt ==> the result is also a 10299 x 1 data frame with activity IDs.
+train/y_train.txt with test/y_test.txt ==> y_data: the result is also a 10299 x 1 data frame with activity IDs.

 Step 2: To read the file features.txt and extract only the measurements on the mean and standard deviation for each measurement.